Lapland-UAS-Tequ/tequ-setup-triton-inference-server/README.md

 # tequ-setup-triton-inference-server
 Configure NVIDIA Triton Inference Server on different platforms.
 Deploy object detection model in Tensorflow SavedModel format to server.
 Send images to server for inference with Node-RED.
+Triton Inference Server HTTP API is used for inference.

 ## NVIDIA Jetson Xavier NX